 Farm camping and aires naturelles

-You may find small campsites run by farmers (camping à la ferme).
+In France, you may find small campsites run by farmers (camping à la ferme).
 These usually have an allowance of no more than six pitches, and they must provide toilets, a shower and bins for rubbish and recycling.
 Aires naturelles cater for more campers with a maximum of 25 spaces.

 Anything larger than these small sites are the more traditional camping.

-Wild camping with your motorhome
+Wild camping with your motorhome or caravan

 Just as with tent camping, you cannot park your motorhome or campervan on the coast, in a designated/protected natural site or adjacent to historic monuments.
 However, you may park on the roadside in designated parking places.
 In some towns you may find small lay-bys designated for this specific purpose.
 These can often be free, particularly in less touristy areas.
 There may be limits placed on how long you may park up in these places.
 The norm is between one and three nights.
 Outside towns, parking a motorhome in lay-bys on quiet roads just for one night is often permitted so long as you present no obstruction to passing traffic.